Continuous logistic Gaussian random measure fields for spatial distributional modelling: Introduction

 where $D \subset \xR^{\dimD}$ is a compact and convex index space with $\dimD \geq 1$.

-At any fixed $\xX$, $\slogt[Z](\xX, \cdot)$ hence returns an LGP, so that an SLGP can be seen as a field of LGPs.
-What the mathematical objects involved precisely are (in terms of random measures or densities, and fields thereof) calls for some careful analysis, underlying the first question that we will focus on in the present article:
+At any fixed $\xX$, $\slogt[Z](\xX, \cdot)$ returns a logistic Gaussian process, so that a SLGP can be seen as a field of logistic Gaussian processes.
+As motivated by theoretical and practical investigations conducted in the current paper and in \cite{gautier_modelling_2023}, the SLGP constitutes a worthwhile object of study.
+In particular, what the mathematical objects involved precisely are (in terms of random measures or densities, and fields thereof) calls for some careful analysis, underlying the first question that we will focus on in the present article:

-\textbf{Question 1}: What (kind of stochastic models) are (S)LGPs?
+\textbf{Question 1}: What (kind of stochastic models) are spatial logistic Gaussian processes?

-We revisit both LGP and SLGP models in terms of random measures and random measure fields, investigating in turn different notions of equivalence and indistinguishability between random measure fields.
+We revisit both logistic Gaussian process and SLGP models in terms of random measures and random measure fields, investigating in turn different notions of equivalence and indistinguishability between random measure fields.

 Also, since finite-dimensional distributions of Gaussian Processes are characterized by mean and covariance functions, it can be tempting to jump to the conclusion that the latter functions characterize SLGPs.
 As we show here, things are in fact not so simple, due in the first place to the fact that SLGPs require to control measurability and further properties of GPs beyond finite-dimensional distributions, but also because $\logt$ is invariant under translations of $Z$ by constants (resp. $\slogt$ is invariant under translations of $Z$ by functions of $\xX$).
 We go on with asking what characterizes SLGPs among fields of random measures with prescribed positivity properties:

 \textbf{Question 2}: Given a random field of positive densities, how to characterize that it is an SLGP and what can then be said about the underlying GP(s)?

 Thereby we keep a particular interest for the role of covariance kernels.
 We denote here and in the following by $k$ the covariance kernel of $Z$.